How to make the move to mobile payment processing.

 Speed and efficiency

 Consumers, and cashiers alike, no longer need to complete transactions with more time-consuming payment methods.
-Scans or taps of a mobile device are as fast as, or faster than, other payment methods.
-There’s no fumbling through traditional wallets.
-And, many retailers now integrate their loyalty-rewards programs with popular mobile wallets, meaning less for consumers to manage.
+Contactless scans or taps of a mobile device are as fast as, or faster than, other payment methods.
+There’s no fumbling through traditional wallets, and many retailers now integrate their loyalty-rewards programs with popular mobile wallets, meaning less for consumers to manage.

 Convenience and ease